 - Loyalty

 - Confidentiality

 - Obedience

 - Full disclosure

-- · Accounting for all funds, and
+- · Accounting, and

 - The duty to use skill, care, and diligence

 The most important distinction between a single agent and a transaction broker is their representation of and loyalty to only one party.
-Single agents must keep all information confidential and work solely for the benefit of their principal, the buyer or seller or lessor or lessee.
+Single agents must keep all information confidential and work solely for the benefit of their principal, the buyer or seller.